-Bruges has always been known as one of the most charming little cities in Europe.
-Not only is Bruges a beautiful canal city, the entire city is protected under UNESCO.
+One of the most charming little cities in Europe, Bruges is a beautiful canal city, the entire city is protected under UNESCO.
 Bruges finds itself in the Gothic constructions and architecture that highlights the medieval historic settlement.
 As one of Europe’s cultural hubs, you can be sure to enjoy the authentic past of medieval Europe.
+Because it is a little town, you can explore it in one week.
+Here is a weekend itinerary in Bruges.

 One thing the Belgians are proud of is their beer.
 And in Bruges, this is no exception.
 In fact, people in Burges love their beer so much that there is a beer pipe line that connects their homes to the beer manufacturer.
 “Beer on tap” has now gotten a lot more serious in Bruges.